 }

-To make my job easy, I wrote a generic isSmaller function (1) for comparing two values.
+To simplify my job, I wrote a generic isSmaller function (1) for comparing two values.
 As you presumably expected, I can not compare accounts because its operator< is not overloaded.

 SemiRegular and Regular Types

 Rule T.67: Use specialization to provide alternative implementations for irregular types talks about irregular types.
-The informal term irregular types stand for types that are either SemiRegular or Regular.
-Just to remind you.
+The informal term irregular types stand for either SemiRegular or Regular.
+To remind you.
 Here is the definition of SemiRegular and Regular types.

 Regular